NILS Loans: What are no interest loans?

 - Debts

 NILS loans are not cash loans.
-If you’re approved for a loan, the NILS provider will generally pay the supplier for the good or service you need directly, or give you a cheque addressed to the supplier.
+If you’re approved for one, the NILS provider will generally pay the supplier for the good or service you need directly, or give you a cheque addressed to the supplier.

 How do I apply for a no interest loan?